Eco-Flow/training/docs/commandline.md

 <br>
 `alias` is used by assigning another command or set of commands to a single word.

 These commands are saved in a file called the `.bash_profile` which is normally in your home directory.
-On gitpod, it is in /workspace/gitpod/.bash_profile
+On gitpod, it is in `/workspace/gitpod/.bash_profile`

-These are a couple of examples, that reside in your `bash_profile` already:
+These are a couple of examples, that reside in your `.bash_profile` already:

 ```
 alias lss='ls -al'